heruslu/Viscoelasticity/README.md

 whhand = zeros(Nvhand,nt) + zmove;
 uhtotHand = [zeros(Nvhand,nt);zeros(Nvhand,nt)-0.9;whhand];
 ```
-Finally we construct the animation with a choice of a pair of colors for the solid and the hand
+Finally we construct the animation with a choice of a pair of colors for the solid and the hand.
 ```
 movie_fn =@() axis('off');
 color = {[151,190,162]/256,[175, 110, 81]/256};